16 April 2013

 It is, however, entirely possible (and, moreover, possible by the concrete means that Linping suggests) that China and the US could share substantial presuppositions on a strategic level short of grand strategy: mutual economic growth, rule of law, global political stability, avoidance of catastrophic military conflicts, the restriction of conflict to localized proxy wars conducted below the nuclear threshold, and so forth.
 All of these same elements were present during detente with the Soviet Union.

 Such an arrangement is not only possible, but mutually beneficial.
 Strategic trust, then, would be a trust of each nation-state in the other that the other recognizes the mutually beneficial condition of shared strategic presuppositions, and will seek to perpetuate this arrangement.

 What are the challenges to maintaining such strategic trust?
 Under the above-named conditions, there will always be a tension between strategy and grand strategy.
 Part of strategic trust would be trust in your strategic partner to remain focused on strategy and to allow grand strategy to take a distant second place.
 This is all about maintaining a mutually agreeable status quo, and maintaining a mutually agreeable status quo would be all about de-emphasizing, and perhaps even suppressing, revolutionary movements and macro-scopic social change that could upset the strategic apple cart.

 Under these conditions, the US would continue to talk about Tibet and Taiwan, but would take no action beyond its existing commitments to Taiwan, while China would be careful not to use its growing economic influence to push the US out of its established positions of power.
-Like detente with the Soviet Union, all of this is doable, and perhaps it even represents the most like short- and medium-term future, but it leaves open certain difficult questions like, for example, the Pacific theater…
+Like detente with the Soviet Union, all of this is doable, and perhaps it even represents the most likely short- and medium-term future, but it leaves open certain difficult questions like, for example, the Pacific theater…

 . . . . .